 2) Beginners are welcome.
 But, I do not teach ‘groove exercises,’ licks, scales, ‘hand warm-ups’ ‘speed exercises’ or songs that are current huge hits.
 I teach musical information and good habits.
 These will keep you playing for a lifetime.
 If you learn the right stuff you can function in any musical style.
 You must learn correct information and good musicianship.
 This process requires discipline and the decision to learn what it means to be proficient on your instrument.

-4) I am not a clock-watcher.
-I will be happy to go over a few minutes at no charge if we are working on something that needs to be addressed on the spot or you have career questions.
+4) I will be happy to go over a few minutes at no charge if we are working on something that needs to be addressed on the spot or you have career questions.
 I find it very rewarding to teach and help people reach their goals.
 I want you to learn at your own pace and ‘get it.’
 No two students are the same.

 Skype address: stevenontheoneRead More